Daniel Hogan is the Chief Executive Officer of The Association of Union Constructors (TAUC).

-Prior to joining the association, he spent several years with AOL in their interactive marketing department working on a variety of cross platform online advertising campaigns, forecasting future revenue streams, and reviewing operational feasibility of said campaigns.
+Prior to joining the association in 2003, he spent several years with AOL in their interactive marketing department and deal management team working on a variety of cross-platform online advertising campaigns, forecasting future revenue streams, and reviewing operational feasibility of said campaigns.

 Mustard serves on the Board of the Construction Education Foundation (CEF), is a longstanding member of the American Society of Association Executives, and holds a bachelor's degree in international relations from the University of Oklahoma in Norman.
 He resides in Portland, Oregon with his wife and two sons.